 It can often feel like you are trying to solve problems at a crisis point, and chances are you'll already be exhausted and stressed.

 It doesn't always feel like it, but there are others who have gone / are going through the same.

 You build confidence in yourself by knowing you are not alone, that there is a way though it and knowing what you can expect to come so you can prepare for it.

 There are loads of great blogs, books, videos out there and amazing supportive communities like Mobilise.
-Read up, join a support community, ask questions - I can promise you, you can feel the weight lifting from your shoulders as you do it.
+Read up, join our free Virtual Cuppas, to meet other unpaid carers and ask questions - I can promise you, you can feel the weight lifting from your shoulders as you do it.